Holidays Calendar for March 11, 2026

 - 2020 The World Health Organization officially declared COVID-19 a pandemic, following extensive criticism that its response to the health emergency had been weak.

-- 2012 Died: Ian Turpie, Australian actor, best known for hosting the Australia version of game show The New Price is Right.
+- 2012 Died: Ian Turpie, Australian actor, singer, and presenter, best known for hosting the Australian version of the game show The New Price is Right.

 - 2011 An earthquake measuring 9.0 in magnitude struck east of Sendai, Japan.
 The earthquake triggered a tsunami that killed thousands of people.
 This event also caused a large nuclear accident at the Fukushima I Nuclear Power Plant.